code-rhapsodie/dataflow-bundle/README.md

 Several commands are provided to manage schedules and run jobs.

 `code-rhapsodie:dataflow:run-pending` Executes job in the queue according to their schedule.

+When messenger mode is enabled, jobs will still be created according to their schedule, but execution will be handled by the messenger component instead.

 `code-rhapsodie:dataflow:schedule:list` Display the list of dataflows scheduled.